adaptant-labs/go-region-router/README.md

 ## Deployment

-Docker images are provided under [adaptant/go-region-router][docker], and should be deployed together with a Consul agent.
-Information on obtaining and deploying a Consul image can be found on the [Consul Docker page][consul-docker].
+Docker images are provided under [adaptant/go-region-router][docker-regionrouter], and should be deployed together with a Consul agent and reverse geocoding service (optionally).
+Information on obtaining and deploying a Consul image can be found on the [Consul Docker page][consul-docker], while information about the reverse geocoding service images can be found under [adaptant/reverse-geocoding-service][docker-geocoder].

 Assuming the container with the Consul Agent is running at 172.17.0.2 with port 8500 exposed, `go-region-router` can be invoked as: